SARDONYX-sard/nodejs-website-autorun-set/README.md

 ## What is that ?

-This is the Program of Puppeteer & selenium running on Node.js.
+This is the Program of Puppeteer & Selenium running on Node.js.

 The Selenium program allows you to open pre-specified URLs in sequence.